gdbroman/broman.blog/about.md

 ☕️ Wanna chat?
 Send me an email: hello@broman.blog.

-I’m always up for meeting new people - either through video chat, or over a coffee if we happen to be in the same city.
+I’m always up for meeting new people - either through video chat, or over a coffee, if we happen to be in the same city.
 Hit me up and we’ll work something out!

 You can also follow me on social:
 * <a href="https://www.goodreads.com/broman-books" target="_blank" class="post-link inline">@broman-books</a> on Goodreads